Moving Forward, Together

 He is a certified multicultural trainer, a certified juvenile probation officer in the state of Texas, a former co-director of the Multicultural Alliance’s Camp CommUNITY, an affiliate of Courageous Conversations About Race, and part of the inaugural 2019 Accelerating Board Capacity (ABC) Institute through Harvard Business School.

 Bridging the silos of activism, leadership, and community engagement, Jacinto earned a spot on the Fort Worth Independent School District's School Board of Trustees in June 2013.
 Two years later, he reached a historic milestone, becoming the youngest board president from Fort Worth ISD.
 On May 28, 2019, he was selected by his colleagues to take the lead once again as the chair of the board.

-He is on track to complete his Ed.D. in Educational Leadership and Administration in Spring of 2021.
+He completed his Ed.D. in Educational Leadership and Administration in the Spring of 2021.

 "The demographics of Tarrant County aren't changing, they have already changed.
 It is up to us to ensure that the adults in the room have the cultural competency to serve our children, and to see them as worthy of investment rather than problems to be solved."

 Adaptive challenges require adaptive leadership.
 As our community encounters growing uncertainty, it has become more important than ever to provide our students and faculty with stability.
 Cinto has led the FWISD Board of Education as Board President for four of the last eight school years.
 In those years he navigated some of the district's most contentious issues with grace, transparency, and collaboration.
 And has recently established an academy for school board members to learn the ins and outs of the role of President in order to create a pipeline of board members who are prepared to serve in this important leadership position.